-1. Physically remove the User card from one of the slots U1/P1 to U3/P3.

-2. From the Main Screen, highlight the card slot and press "D" (Del).
-This will delete all settings from the removed card.

-3. Place the new Server card in the slot and ensure that it is properly seated.
+- 1. Physically remove the card from the slot. - 2.
+From the Main Screen, highlight the card slot and press "D" (Del).
+This deletes all settings from the removed card slot. - 3.
+Place the new card in the slot and ensure that it is properly seated.

-3.4.3 Recording Your Configuration Settings
+3.4.2 Recording Your Configuration Settings

 You should always record the configuration option settings for each card after you set them.
-This information may be needed later by other system operators.
+This information may be needed later for system operation.
 To record the card configuration data, first photocopy the pages showing the Card Screens in the associated chapters of this guide.
-Then, mark the option settings you want to use on those pages, and store the pages in a safe place where they can be obtained by others.
+Then, mark the option settings you want to use on those pages, and store the pages in a safe place where they can be readily obtained.